Ms Leandra Bias

 I am a Graduate Teaching Assistant for Qualitative Research Methods of the MSc in Global Governance and Diplomacy at the Department of International Development.
 I have also acted as a tutor for PPE undergraduate students for the International Relations, International Security and Politics of Russia and the Former Soviet Union papers.

 Moreover, I strongly believe in scholars' social responsibility to make their expertise more accessible for a wider audience and ideally, to put it to concrete use.
-In this vein, I became an active member of the Lewisham Branch of the Women's Equality Party in 2016 and have since canvassed over 400 people in four elections.
-My previous experience as a journalist in three Swiss newspapers, has furthermore allowed me to pitch articles that are related to Eastern Europe and gender equality to the Neue Zürcher Zeitung and the Wochenzeitung.
+In this vein, I became an active member of the Lewisham Branch of the Women's Equality Party in 2016 and have since canvassed in local and national elections and recently became its data & campaigns manager.
+Thanks to my previous experience as a journalist in three Swiss newspapers I have furthermore successfully pitched articles related to Eastern Europe and gender equality to the Neue Zürcher Zeitung and the Wochenzeitung.
 Finally, I participated in an outreach event organised by St. Johns College in order to encourage Year 10 students to choose Politics as a subject.

 Europaeum Oxford-Geneva bursary (2018)